pizlonator/fil-c-website/source/invisicaps.md

 - InvisiCaps allow for 64-bit pointers on 64-bit systems (and would allow for 32-bit pointers if Fil-C supported 32-bit systems).

-- InvisiCaps have this far allowed for a reduction of performance overhead to about 4x in the bad cases.
-There are still performance optimization opportunities with InvisiCaps that I haven't explored.
+- InvisiCaps have thus far allowed for a reduction of performance overhead to about 4x in the bad cases.
+There are still performance optimization opportunities with InvisiCaps that I haven't explored so they're likely to get faster still.

 - InvisiCaps allow for meaningful union usage.
 The type of a memory location can change over the lifetime of that location.